Sport and Exercise Science

 We believe that useful scientists should also be practical.
 We are committed to laboratory work, surveys and fieldwork as appropriate.

 We have a good range of well-equipped and modern laboratories.
-In this environment, under the careful supervision of academic staff, you will be taught safe and effective ways to carry out laboratory investigations.
+In this environment, under the careful supervision of academic staff, you will learn safe and effective ways to carry out laboratory investigations.

 Assessment